Daniel-Chin/WhereDitGo/readme.md

 #### `add`
 Query string `?entry={encodeURI(json_of_entry)}`
 Add an entry to the database.
-Python checks for id collision, and inserts the entry, making sure the database is sorted in terms of `time`.
+Python gives an id, and inserts the entry, making sure the database is sorted in terms of `time`.
-To optimize search time, we first randomly access X entries and select the one with the closest time stamp and then traverse.
-X = sqrt(database size)
+JS frontend needs not provide `id`, `prev`  or `next` in the entry.
+To optimize search time, we start from the latest entry and traverse the linked list.
+We periodically access a random entry and jump to it if its `time` is closer to the target.

 #### `delete`
 Query string `?id={id}`